-1. Click "File Manager" to bring up the "Attachment" window.
+1. Click "Attachment Manager" to bring up the "Attachment" window.

-5. Click "add file" to add another file, or "done" to close the window and complete your posting.
+5. Click "Upload" to add another file, or "Done Adding Files" to close the window and complete your posting.

 Please note that you must enter some text in both the "subject" and "post" fields when responding otherwise you will receive an error; you cannot just respond with an attachment ;).

 Enter the Forum and Select "Follow Forum" from the "Forum Options" dropdown.

 Enter the thread and Select "Follow Thread" option from the "Thread Options" dropdown.

 Select a "Follow Lists" group from the "My Account" menu, from here you can select the type of List that you wish to edit and by clicking the "Edit Followed Threads" (or "Edit Followed Forums" or "Edit Followed Users") link you can remove them or toggle the "Email Notification" option.

 See the above "Managing Follow Lists" directions.